 - Customer base retention: If a business closes down for weeks due to fire damage, even loyal customers will need to look elsewhere.
 Adhering to fire codes provides businesses with a better chance of maintaining clientele.

 - More favorable insurance rates: Many insurance companies incentivize the installation of safety features such as smoke detectors and sprinkler systems.
-Businesses can realize significant rate reductions simply by taking this extra step.
+Businesses can realize significant rate reductions by taking this extra step.

 - Class A: These fire extinguishers put out trash, wood, and paper fires.

-- Class B: These fire extinguishers are used for flammable liquid fires, such as oil and gasoline fires.
+- Class B: These fire extinguishers are for flammable liquid fires, such as oil and gasoline fires.